-EQS140 Equine Practicum is designed to provide a basic foundation for understanding the equine industry.
-Using hands-on activities, the lessons teach elements of horse ownership, care, and stable management.
-Students gain a greater understanding of conformation and selection of the horse, costs of ownership, nutrition, grooming, anatomy and care of the hoof, health care, breeds, colors, tack, and design and management of a large stable offering a variety of equine services to the public.
+EQS140 Equine Practicum is designed to provide a basic foundation for understanding the equine.
+Using hands-on activities, the lessons teach elements of horse management.
+Students gain a greater understanding of conformation and selection of the horse, costs of ownership, nutrition, grooming, anatomy and care of the hoof, health care, breeds, colors, tack and design and management of a large stable offering a variety of equine services to the public.
 3 credits